jakubbilko/hashtag-js/README.md

-hashtag-js
+Hashtag.js
 ==========

-Hastag is a js library for finding and replacing hashtags in strings to clickable elements etc.
+Hastag.js is a js library for finding and replacing hashtags in strings to clickable elements etc.